Student Responsibilities in Maintaining F-1 Immigration Status

-The Center for International Education (CIE) assists students in the preparation and receipt of their acceptance documents to study at ACU and offers services to F-1 students during their studies at ACU.
+The Office of International Students and Visiting Scholars (OISVS) assists students in the preparation and receipt of their acceptance documents to study at ACU and offers services to F-1 students during their studies at ACU.
 The information provided to you in this document is a courtesy to you.
-The CIE makes every attempt to provide accurate immigration advice for F-1 students.
+The OISVS makes every attempt to provide accurate immigration advice for F-1 students.
 The information in our documents is general and should not be taken as legal advice.
 Please contact an immigration attorney if legal advice is needed.
 It is your responsibility to understand and follow the rules given by DHS and the University.

 For more information about the F-1 regulations, please see the following:

-The staff at the Center for International Education are available to assist you.
+The staff at the Office of International Students and Visiting Scholars are available to assist you.
 Contact:

 for questions related to housing, university procedures, the International Students’ Association, or medical and life issues.

-Lucy Dawson, Immigration Specialist, Primary Designated School Official (PDSO) (firstname.lastname@example.org)
+Lucy Dawson, Associate Director, Office of International Students and Visiting Scholars, Primary Designated School Official (PDSO) (firstname.lastname@example.org)

 for questions related to international student health insurance and immigration.